 Montford Place - Kennington, Lambeth

-The site is currently being used to help facilitate the Northern Line Extension.
-Connected Living London expects to submit a revised proposal in spring 2020, after extensive public consultation.
+The site is currently being used to help facilitate the Northern Line Extension. we have now submitted a planning application, after extensive public consultation.

 Find out more about the plans for Montford Place.